janreynevado/gettingandcleaningdata/README.md

 ## Precondition

 Before working on with the data, it needs to be downloaded from the [source](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
-After the file has been downloaded, it needs to be unzipped and get extracted to the working directory.
+After the file is downloaded, it needs to be unzipped and get extracted to the working directory.
 Lines of code were already included in the ``run_analysis.R`` file in this repository to fulfill these preconditions.

 ## Script Functionality